captbaritone/jordaneldredge.com/_posts/2016-11-11-an-introduction-to-functional-programming-in-javascript.md

 ---
 layout: post
-title: Intro to functional programming by refactoring imperative JavaScript
+title: "Functional JavaScript: Learn by refactoring"
-summary: Learn the basics of functional programming by iteratively refactoring imperative code
+summary: Learn the basics of functional programming by iteratively refactoring imperative code.
 ---

 In this blog post we'll learn some fundamentals of functional programing by